narumii/Deobfuscator/CONTRIBUTING.md

 ### How to create your own tests?
 You can create your own tests for transformers.
 There are a few ways to do it:
 - If the obfuscation is simple enough, you can write your own sample in `testData/src/java`.
-- If the obfuscation is more complex, you can throw your obfuscated classes in `testData/compiled/custom-classes` and test transformers on them.
+- If the obfuscation is more complex, you can throw your obfuscated classes into `testData/compiled/custom-classes` and test transformers on them.
-- You can also throw your obfuscated jars in `testData/compiled/custom-jars` and test transformers on them.
+- You can also throw your obfuscated jars into `testData/compiled/custom-jars` and test transformers on them.

 You need to register each sample in class `deobfuscator-impl/src/test/java/uwu/narumii/deobfuscator/TestDeobfuscation`